Time in Australia: Daylight saving time (DST)

 During the usual periods of DST, the three standard time zones in Australia become five zones.
 This includes the areas that do not observe DST: Western Australia (UTC+08:00), the Northern Territory (UTC+09:30), and Queensland (UTC+10:00).

-The change to and from DST takes place at 02:00 local standard time the appropriate Sunday.
+The change to and from DST takes place at 02:00 local standard time on the appropriate Sunday.
 Until 2008, DST usually began on the last Sunday in October, and ended on the last Sunday in March.
 However, Tasmania, given its latitude further south, began DST earlier, on the first Sunday in October, and ended it later, on the first Sunday of April.

 On 12 April 2007, New South Wales, Victoria, Tasmania, and the ACT agreed to common beginning and ending dates for DST from 2008.
 DST in these states and South Australia began on the first Sunday in October and ended on the first Sunday in April.
 Western Australia was then the only state to use DST from the last Sunday in October to the last Sunday in March, but it abolished DST in 2009.

 Anomalies

-Unlike the rest of New South Wales, Broken Hill and the surrounding region (specified as Yancowinna County) observes Australian Central Standard Time (UTC+09:30), a time zone it shares with nearby South Australia and the Northern Territory.
+Unlike the rest of mainland New South Wales, Broken Hill and the surrounding region (Yancowinna County) observes Australian Central Standard Time (UTC+09:30), a time zone it shares with nearby South Australia and the Northern Territory.